Vegan Pumpkin Pie

 This post may contain affiliate links.
 Please read our disclosure policy.

 I’m so excited to share this vegan pumpkin pie recipe with you!
 Seriously won’t believe how easy it is, and it’s so delicious.
-I promise you; it’s the best you’ll try this fall!
+I promise you; it’s the best vegan pumpkin pie you’ll try this fall!
 Completely dairy-free and made with a store-bought vegan pie crust, you can prep this pumpkin dessert in minutes for a delicious Thanksgiving dessert!

 Slice of pumpkin pie on a small plate with whipped cream on top